Jungal10/geneflow/documentation/Documentation_geneflow_project.md

 Requirments:

-- text file (sets.txt) with sample-name\tpopulation
+- text file (*sets.txt*) with sample-name\tpopulation
 Should have the outgroup population written as "Outgroup".
 - windows size (e.g 10000, 100) Windows of 10kb with a 100bp sliding window)

 #### Dinvestigate: fd, fdM and f-branch statistics

 Requires aditionally:
-- test_trios.txt file for Dinvestigate.
+- file *test_trios.txt* for Dinvestigate.
 One trio of populations/species per line, separated by a tab in the order P1 P2 P3.

 ```bash
 Dsuite Dinvestigate $VCF_FILE  sets.txt  test_trios.txt -w 10000,1
 ```